 - Fill out an evaluation survey at the conclusion of the Study Tour.

 Complete the online application form.
 You will need to attach the following documentation:

 - A cover letter (including a personal statement about your background, career aspirations and reasons for wanting to go on the Tour)

-- Confirmation of Aboriginal or Torres Strait Islander descent through a signed written statement (including common seal) of an Aboriginal Heritage Association, Aboriginal Corporation or Land Council in the community where you live or have lived
+- Confirmation of Aboriginal and/or Torres Strait Islander descent through a signed statement (including common seal) from the Aboriginal Heritage Association, Aboriginal Corporation or Land Council of the country of your ancestors.

-- A high-resolution photo (headshot preferably) that could be used in promotional material, should you be selected to go on the Tour.
+- A high-resolution photo (headshot preferably) that may be used in promotional material, should you be selected to go on the Study Tour.